Bounce Rate Benchmark: 7 Tips to Lower your Bounce Rate

 Most companies focus on getting to the top ranks and will end up using keywords irrelevant to their content.
+You may need to do some keyword research in order to figure out which ones will work for your business.
 These keywords bring a lot of traffic, but the visitors are not looking for the services they provide.
 So writing attractive meta-descriptions, using unique content, and the right keywords will attract the ideal visitors.

 2. Create pages to satisfy visitors